nanome-ai/plugin-cookbook/README.md

 # Nanome Plugin Cookbook

+Nanome is an immersive platform for collaborative computationally-driven molecular design.
+Learn more about Nanome at https://nanome.ai.

-Hello!
+### Hello!
 Welcome to the Plugin Chef Cookbook.
 Here you can find all of the basic miniture code snippets to best cook up a Nanome plugin.

-Nanome is an immersive platform for collaborative computationally-driven molecular design.
-Learn more about Nanome at https://nanome.ai.
+View it directly at https://github.com/nanome-ai/plugin-cookbook/blob/main/notebooks/Cookbook.ipynb

 As part of the delicious receipes and how-tos for building plugins, here you will find topics ranging from 'How to import structures' to 'How to change representations".